breuerfelix/breuerfelix.github.io/_posts/20-03-17-donate-cpu.md

 ### Account

-If you want to track all the work you did you can set up an account [here](https://apps.foldingathome.org/getpasskey).
+If you want to track all the work you did, you can set up an account [here](https://apps.foldingathome.org/getpasskey).
 You will get a passkey and username via email.

 ### Errors